rensabella/GLK-project/README.md

 ﻿# Cross-species comparison of transcription factor binding revealed cistrome plasticity during plant evolution

-This is an introduction about the code used in this project.
+This is an introduction about the code we used in this project.
 The scripts are all in the folder [bin](https://github.com/rensabella/GLK-project/tree/main/bin "bin").

 # 1. GLK binding motif prediction